bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_DO_ChangeSize2.png

-If you do not have enough account resources, you will not be able to select the disk that does not fit the available amount of resources - an error will display.
+.. note:: If you do not have enough account resources, you will not be able to select the disk that does not fit the available amount of resources - an error will display.

 ..
 The system checks the amount of available account resources.
 In case a selected disk offering does not fit the amount of available account resources, a warning message appears saying the offering cannot be selected.